Strategic Area Two

 Financial hardship shouldn’t mean losing a pet.
 Financial aid for medical expenses, readily available pet food banks, and essential packs for daily exercise and training needs, directly transfer the cost of animal care from overwhelmed shelters to assisting families in need, keeping pets in their homes where they belong.

-Addressing Housing Challenges
+Addressing Housing Insecurity

-Supporting Elderly Pet Owners
+Supporting Vulnerable Pet Owners

 Organizations Focusing On Keeping People and Pets Together